-We all want a flourishing business or career, to be successful and the best we can be.
+We all want a flourishing business or career to become successful and the best we can be.
 But what is our motivation for chasing success?
 Are we just in it for the money or to tell people that we have a fantastic job?
 Or do we want to help and add value to the lives of people?

 Whenever we want to start a job or create a business —even if you don’t plan on it one day being worth a billion dollars—we should ask ourselves; how is this going to add value to the lives of others?
 How are others going to benefit?
 Is it going to make their lives easier?
 Will this solve a social need?
 Or am I in it just for the accolades or profit?

 In the race to the top, many people don’t know or refuse to recognize the people they may have hurt along the way.

 As people, who want to make an impact on the world, our work must add value and make a difference.
 Whether it’s our own or someone else’s, we should leave a business better than we found it.
 We should be firm, but also encouraging.
 We should strive for success, but not at the expense of others.
 We should always be people minded, but not people pleasers.
 We should work towards building a legacy so we can carry others along with us.

 The world is waiting for people like us to rise and take our place in the workspace.
 Whether you’re in STEM, a business owner, lawyer, doctor, caterer, event planner, therapist, we must do things differently.
 We are called to serve, and not to be served.
 What differentiates us from everyone else is our purpose.
 We are not just in it to win it but to make a mark on this generation.

 That is what drives me, which is why I wake up each day and I don’t dread doing my work, because I know my work has a purpose.
 My motive is to build something substantial, that would outlive me, and serve my generation well.
 I want everyone who encounters me or my work in any way to know that they came in contact with kindness and greatness and then carry that forward to make a difference in their community.